 If the lender pulled your score from another credit bureau, then you should try to determine why your score is lower for that bureau and address any issues you find.
 You should also contact the app company to understand the source for their score and how updated their information is.

-You may also want to check out AnnualCreditReport, which is another service that enables you to check your credit report (not just your credit score) free, once a year.
+You may also want to check out AnnualCreditReport, which is another service that enables you to check your credit report -- not just your score -- free, once a year.
 Reviewing your credit report should provide you with much more detailed information on your credit profile and enable you to proactively resolve potential issues.

-Finally, we always recommend that you contact multiple lenders to understand how they would handle your personal situation.
-You can review lenders in your area on the table below.
-We advise you to contact at least five lenders as qualification guidelines vary.
-Plus, shopping multiple lenders is the best way to save money on your mortgage.
+Finally, we always recommend that you contact multiple lenders to understand the mortgage you qualify for.
+You can review top rated lenders in your area on the table below.
+Shopping multiple lenders and comparing several proposals is also the best way to save money on your mortgage.

 You can also use our Mortgage Pre-Approval form to get pre-approved for your loan.
 Getting pre-approved enables you to understand what size mortgage you qualify for and allows you to move quickly and with greater certainty when you shop for a home.
 Our Pre-Approval form is free, no obligation and does not affect your credit.